 Lauder AncientANCIENT LAUDER

 Nisbet states that the original family of Lauder of that Ilk or Lauder Tower carried a griffin for their armorial figure, and it appears that the original Lauder arms were, (Burke [1842] lists erroneously as Lauder of Haltoun), Ar. a griffin segreant sa, with a tower as crest with motto Vivit post funera virtus (‘Virtue lives on after death’).
-The family based at Lauder descended from an Alan Lauder of that Ilk, said to be a son of Bass, who sat on a Retour Inquest in the Royal Burgh of Lauder on 30th April 1461, and whose seal is attached, showing the original arms only.
+The family based at Lauder descended from an Alan Lauder of that Ilk, a younger son of Sir Robert Lauder of The Bass (d.1425), who sat on a Retour Inquest in the Royal Burgh of Lauder on 30th April 1461, and whose seal is attached, showing the original arms only.
 His younger son, Robert Lauder of Murecleuch, who later became Robert Lauder of that Ilk (upon the demise without male heirs of his elder brother Oliver) used the same seal on 23rd May 1503 and this can be found on p.197 of MacDonald.

 Lauder of HaltounHALTOUN